Noah-Samawi/ci-swag/TESTING.md

 ### Bug Comments

 Issue number [76](<(https://github.com/DarrachBarneveld/ci-swag/issues/76)>) was the largest and most difficult issue I encountered.
 My solution is not fool proof as stated in the issue card comments but as it was related to the course walkthrough I couldnt find signficant support to help me resolve this issue.
 I tried my very best to provide a solution that was error free and and mimimal security errors.

+### Noteable issues

+When purchasing the senior dev subscription you can add all courses to cart.
+This means even upon cancellation of the monthly subscription the courses will still be available which is a hack.
+All courses should have a payment attached to them in a future feature.